Qualitative evidence and the Sustainable Development Goals

 Why take part?

-Through the Symposium, we will bring together scholars, evidence users, evidence brokers, research commissioners and other stakeholders who are interested in producing or using evidence from qualitative research in decision processes across sectors – education, the environment, health, social development, welfare and human rights – and also across levels from local to global.
+Through the Symposium, we will bring together people in decision processes across sectors as well as across levels from local to global.
 By participating, you will be able to share with a multisectoral community your experiences and ideas on using qualitative evidence to support decision making.

 Sharing knowledge and experiences, exploring innovative approaches, and learning from different sectors and disciplines through dialogue will be central to this Symposium.
 Approaches such as World Café and Open Space Technology will be used to maximise participation, alongside strategic keynote sessions focusing on new methods, applications and approaches.
 We will also offer training opportunities both before and during the gathering.